roeeash/Compilation_Tests/test_folder_proj1/README.txt

 it tells you which line caused the error, so you can correct it!

 ----
+A VERY SPECIAL THANK YOU TO ROTEM ASSA for the test cases!!!

 Feel free to add more tests!